Esther Simpson: Academic Assistance Council and Society for Protection of Science and Learning

-Post-World War II
+Post-Second World War

 At the end of the war, Simpson continued her work with the AAC, particularly in finding where the scholars who had not escaped were located.
 This meant not only helping the survivors of the war find new homes but also advising the friends and family of the scholars who had not survived of their fate.
 She was dedicated to reuniting academics with their families whenever possible, as she considered the people she helped to be her family.

 In 1944, Esther Simpson left the SPSL for a post as the assistant secretary at the government-sponsored Society for Visiting Scientists.
 She worked at the SVS from 1944 until 1966 when it closed.
 However, from 1951 she also undertook voluntary work for the SPSL that continued to help persecuted academics, and in 1966 she re-joined the SPSL as a full time employee.
 A colleague wrote, "though Hitler was dead, intolerance went on."
 The organisations aided refugees fleeing from Eastern Europe and the Stalinist regime in the USSR, as well as those fleeing the regimes in South Africa, Chile, and Argentina.